vmware-tanzu/tanzu-dev-portal/content/guides/debugging-kubernetes/_index.md

 of the system is available, the focus would be on identifying what parts of the system are in context to the problem, for example, components that are closely related/connected to where the issue is first seen.
-Once the context of the system is identified, we can start hypothesizing issues and prioritizing what issues and tests to perform.
+Once the context of the system is identified, one can start hypothesizing issues and prioritizing what issues and tests to perform.
 Note that it is not necessary to hypothesize within the context of the system but it does help limit the amount of hypotheses and test that need to be performed to areas that are likely to be the source of an issue.